Hadiskhabis/pml-playground/pandoc/filters-lua/pml-writer/tests/STATUS.md

 - correctly styling link text according to PML rules,
 - stripping away the styles, or
 - rendering the links as raw HTML (when styled only?)

-## Headings Conversion

-When converting from pandoc markdown, the filter expects all in-document headings to be Level 1.
-If the author considers the document `title` (metadata) as the Level-1 entry, and uses Level 2 headings only withing the document (i.e. `##`) then the filter will produce an extra closing bracket at the document end, resulting in an error.

-I need to find a way to track when there's a discrepancy between expected and actual headings.

 ## List Start Number